|6162 E Mockingbird Lane, Suite 213

-The Central Office is staffed by a full-time Director and a part-time Assistant Director.
+The Central Office is staffed by a full-time Manager and office volunteers.
 AA’s Eighth Tradition states, “…our service centers may employ special workers.”
 Our Director and Assistant Director are accountable to the Board, whose Trustees are accountable to the Representatives, who are accountable to their respective home groups.
 The Director is responsible for the daily operation and fiscal responsibility of the Central Office.
 Matters that pertain to the groups or members of AA in general are brought to the Reps for a vote.
 For example, the groups, by the vote of their elected representatives, decided many years ago that the office should sell medallions and non-AA literature in addition to a complete catalogue of literature from AA World Services and The Grapevine, including foreign-language publications.

 We publish printed meeting schedules for your convenience, available at most groups and at the Central Office.
 Groups must meet only one requirement for inclusion in the meeting schedule: Tradition Three, i.e., that its members ought to be men and women who suffer from alcoholism, that its meetings should be open to all alcoholics and that, as a group, it should have no other affiliation.
 Inclusion in the schedule or on the website is not dependent on a group’s financial support of DIA.